-His connection to NOAA actually began in high school at the Marine Academy of Science and Technology.
-MAST is a public vocational high school with a focus on marine science located in Sandy Hook, New Jersey.
+His connection to NOAA actually began in high school at the Marine Academy of Science and Technology (MAST).
+The academy is a public vocational high school with a focus on marine science located at Sandy Hook, New Jersey.
 Teachers there mentioned NOAA Corps as a possible career path.
 He already knew he wanted to work in the marine sciences field, and took advantage of classes in marine biology and oceanography.

 Creed’s interest in the marine world led him to Eckerd College in Saint Petersburg, Florida.
 He graduated with a bachelor’s degree in marine science with a focus on marine biology, and a minor in coastal management.
 Most of his college extracurricular studies, via internships and personal interest, were focused on wetlands and coastal ecosystems.
 They included work with a professor to study mangrove forests in Florida and Indonesia.

-In college he also became more involved with boating, both as a part of Eckerd College’s maritime search and rescue team and sailing recreationally.
+In college he became more involved with boating, both as a part of Eckerd College’s maritime search and rescue team and sailing for fun.
 He also worked as a commercial diver, cleaning boat bottoms for 3 months.

 “While I was in college a friend of mine who graduated two years ahead of me went into the NOAA Corps,” Creed said.
 “That reignited my interest in the organization.”
 A recreational diver since 2009, he has been a NOAA diver since March 2019. ”Not all NOAA Corps officers are divers, but the opportunity to dive as part of my work was an extra incentive for me to join the Corps.
 Once I completed basic training, I was assigned to NOAA Ship Pisces, based in Pascagoula, Mississippi.”